tgmarinho/tgmarinho.com/posts/2020-08-15-understanding_falsy_and_truthy_values_in_javascript.md

 Another example:

-Render the `div` with title, but only render the description if the string is truthy:
+Render the `div` with title, but it only renders the description if the string is truthy:

 ```
 <div>